livingdocsIO/documentation/page-management/main.md

-# Teaser Management
+# Page Management

-The Livingdocs Teaser Management system allows to generate and manage aggregate pages of article teasers that are typically used to render start pages or topic pages such as for sport, news, or fashion.
+The Livingdocs Page Management system allows to generate and manage aggregate pages of article cards that are typically used to render start pages or topic pages such as for sport, news, or fashion.

-The Livingdocs TM allows both, definition of manually ordered lists and automatically updating lists as well as combinations of both (more below).
+The Livingdocs Page Management allows both, definition of manually ordered card lists and automatically updating card lists as well as combinations of both (more below).

 ## Table of contents